 Starting in the 1970’s with the Rogers Plan, various nations have intervened and attempted to encourage Israeli and Palestinian leaders to maintain stability and harmony in the region.
-Each effort eventually dissolved into the killing of innocent civilians.
+All of them eventually dissolved into the killing of innocent civilians.

-Falling short in the boardroom more than likely won’t result in the brutal maiming and deaths of innocent civilians.
-As with all things, though, the macro provides lessons applicable to the micro.
+Falling short in the boardroom more than likely won’t result in the brutal maiming and death of innocent civilians.
+As with all things, the macro provides lessons applicable to the micro.

-To pull from a popular cliché, you just can’t control everything.
+To pull from a popular cliché: you can’t control everything.
 For example, professional hostage negotiators could not quell the horrifying massacres in Munich and Beslan.
 Even though their training requires extensive listening and meeting the demands of hostage takers in the safest, most reasonable manner possible, many situations do not end with the criminals surrendering their prisoners.

 Negotiations in the business world almost always carry with them considerably lower stakes than those involving the immediate threat of violence.
-Usually it means losing out on beaucoup coinage, like the aborted merger between MCI WorldCom and Sprint, whose $115 billion price tag would’ve wound up being the biggest merger in American history.
+Usually it means losing out on beaucoup coinage, like the aborted merger between MCI Worldcom and Sprint, whose $115 billion price tag would’ve been the biggest merger in American history.

 Try to form some contingency plans to address any possible factors that may compromise success.
-Even if they fail to work, keeping them on hand could mean the difference between clinching an epic deal and winding up discovering that the United States and Europe think you run the risk of becoming the Dr. Doom of telecommunications.
+Even if they fail to work, keeping them on hand could mean the difference between clinching an epic deal or discovering that the United States and Europe think you run the risk of becoming the Dr. Doom of telecommunications.

-Without thinking and analyzing all the involved elements ahead of time, you may wind up embroiled in a PR nightmare like Penguin, which currently has to sue many of its own writers because of breached contracts.
-Most of these lawsuits involved advances in the $10,000 to $81,000 range, distributed to authors – like Prozac Nation bestseller Elizabeth Wurtzel – who failed to deliver a manuscript within the agreed-upon time frame.
+Without analyzing all the involved elements ahead of time, you may wind up embroiled in a PR nightmare like Penguin, which currently has to sue many of its own writers because of breached contracts.
+Most of these involved advances in the $10,000 to $81,000 range, distributed to authors – like Prozac Nation bestseller Elizabeth Wurtzel – who failed to deliver a manuscript upon your deadline.
 And Herman Rosenblat handed over a Holocaust memoir that didn’t actually happen.